-- IELTS: 6.5 with a minimum of 6.0 in all areas (Listening, Reading, Writing and Speaking)
+- IELTS Academic: 6.5 with a minimum of 6.0 in all areas (Listening, Reading, Writing and Speaking)

-- Cambridge Proficiency Exam: A,B,C
+- Cambridge Proficiency Exam (CPE): A,B,C

-- Pearson Test of English (PTE) with a minimum of 63 (minimum of 59 in each band)
+- Pearson Test of English Academic (PTE-A): 63 (minimum score of 59 in each section)

-You may be requested to participate in an interview.
-You will be notified if an interview is necessary after the admission board meets.
+To ensure GEM is the right fit for you, you may be asked to participate in an interview.
+You will be notified if an interview is necessary after the Admission Board meets.

-|Year 1, 2 and 3
+|Year 1, 2 and 3 (Full program)||32,025 €|